 Jane put down her bowl and used the tablet to reply.

 “Yes, this has all been quite an adjustment.
-When I worked for the Cottrels, I was mindful of respecting their wishes; I mean, Hell, they owned the business.
+When I worked for the Cottrels, I was mindful of respecting their wishes.
+They owned the business.
 Still, they trusted my ability to give them what they wanted without micro-managing me.

 Carolina, on the other hand, watches my every move.
 She’s very organized and wants me to be a team player.
 I want to write all the code for a particular project, but she insists I pass off bits for her other programmers to finish.
 I’m not complaining, Mac.
-I guess I’m just not used to a government agency's rigors with its rules and hierarchy.
+I’m just not used to a government agency's rigors with its rules and hierarchy.

 Do you know her, Mac, Special Agent Hendon?”